Dooly closes on $20M for AI-based tools to help salespeople with their busywork – TechCrunch

 “Really they’ve just created a mountain of virtual filing cabinets,” Kris Hartvigsen, Dooly’s founder and CEO, said in an emailed interview with me.
 “Filing cabinets just wait for drawers to be opened — or in the case of enterprise software, reports to be pulled and data to be input.
 We know people are capturing information across the business and our job is to make sure that the people and systems across the business have a better, faster, more far-reaching way of staying informed.”

 The funding is being announced today, but it was actually raised in two tranches that had not previously been disclosed.
-A $3.3 million seed round was led by boldstart ventures and also included BoxGroup.
-Its $17 million Series A, meanwhile, was led by Addition, with boldstart and BoxGroup again participating, along with Battery Ventures, Mantis (representing musicians The Chainsmokers), and SV Angel.
+A $3.3 million seed round was led by Boldstart Ventures and also included BoxGroup.
+Its $17 million Series A, meanwhile, was led by Addition, with Boldstart and BoxGroup again participating, along with Battery Ventures, Mantis (representing musicians The Chainsmokers) and SV Angel.

 Alongside the VCs, there are a number of interesting strategic individual investors, too.
-Daniel Dines and Brandon Deer of UIPath (the RPA connection clearly is not one that I’m imagining!); Allison Pickens, the ex-COO Gainsight; Zander Lurie of SurveyMonkey); Jay Simons, ex-CEO of Atlassian); Harry Stebbings, and other unnamed investors are all also involved.
+Daniel Dines and Brandon Deer of UiPath (the RPA connection clearly is not one that I’m imagining!); Allison Pickens, the ex-COO of Gainsight; Zander Lurie of SurveyMonkey); Jay Simons, ex-CEO of Atlassian); Harry Stebbings; and other unnamed investors are all also involved.
 Ed Sim of Boldstart is joining Dooly’s board of directors with this announcement.

 The challenge that Dooly has been built to solve is that while there are a lot of tools out there now to help salespeople source leads, manage the progress of their sales, give them advice and other helpful material to supplement their charm and the basic strength of a product, manage customers once they’ve signed on, and so on, all of them still require something important to work: a time commitment from salespeople to keep them updated with information.
 Ironically, the more tools to help them that are built, the more time salespeople need to spend feeding them data.